behdad88/-Data-Science-Projects-/Simple Various Techniques(Machine Learning)/04-Classification/07-Evaluating Classification Models Performance/.ipynb_checkpoints/README-checkpoint.md

 #### Cumulative Accuracy Profile (CAP) Curve
 The CAP Curve tries to analyse how to effectively identify all data points of a given class using minimum number of tries.
 To understand the intuition behind it, You have to follow me in the following scenarios:
-- Scenario#1 — Imagine that you as a data scientist work in a company that want to promote its new product so they will send an email with their offer to all the customers and usually 10% of the customer responses and actually buys the product so they though that that will be the case for this time and that scenario is called the Random Scenario.
+- Scenario-1 — Imagine that you as a data scientist work in a company that want to promote its new product so they will send an email with their offer to all the customers and usually 10% of the customer responses and actually buys the product so they though that that will be the case for this time and that scenario is called the Random Scenario.

 <img src="https://miro.medium.com/max/938/1*hyy93x3O33xAkD2i_MKl4A.png">

-- Scenario#2 — You still work in the same company but this time you decided to do it in a more systematic way:
+- Scenario-2 — You still work in the same company but this time you decided to do it in a more systematic way:
-    1. Inspect your historical data and take a group of customers who actually bought the offer and try to extract those information (browsing device type (mobile or laptop), Age, Salary, Savings)
+    1 .Inspect your historical data and take a group of customers who actually bought the offer and try to extract those information (browsing device type (mobile or laptop), Age, Salary, Savings)
-    2. Measure those factors and try to discover which of them affects the number of Purchased products or in other words fit the data to a Logistic Regression model.
+    2 .Measure those factors and try to discover which of them affects the number of Purchased products or in other words fit the data to a Logistic Regression model.
     3 .Make a prediction of which customers are more likely to purchase the product.
-    4. Then specially target those people which you predicted are more likely to buy the product.
+    4 .Then specially target those people which you predicted are more likely to buy the product.
-    5. Then by measuring the response of those targeted group represented in that curve ‘CAP Curve’.
+    5 .Then by measuring the response of those targeted group represented in that curve ‘CAP Curve’.

 We definitely can notice the improvement; when you contacted 20,000 targeted customers you got about 5,000 positive responses where in scenario#1 by contacting the same number of customers, you got only 2,000 positive responses.